mdn/translated-content-de/files/de/web/css/color_value/hsl/index.md

   background-color: hsl(from var(--base-color) h s calc(l - 0.2));
 }

-/* Verwenden Sie @supports, um Unterstützung für die alte Syntax hinzuzufügen, die % Einheiten benötigt, um Helligkeitsberechnungen anzugeben.
-Dies ist für Safari 16.4+ erforderlich */
+/* Use @supports to add in support for old syntax that requires % units to be specified in lightness calculations.
+This is required for Safari 16.4+ */
 @supports (color: hsl(from red h s calc(l - 20%))) {
   #one {
     background-color: hsl(from var(--base-color) h s calc(l + 20%));